 9. Ecovacs Deebot N79S: A Proven & Popular Choice

-ECOVACS is another popular brand known for its budget robot vacuum cleaners.
+ECOVACS is another popular brand known for its budget vacuum cleaners.

 Their DEEBOT N79S is one of their most popular, and for a good reason.

-The N79S is one of the least expensive robot vacuum cleaners for pet hair that comes with Wi-Fi connectivity, Alexa compatibility, and smart navigation.
+The N79S is one of the least expensive robo vacuum cleaners for pet hair that comes with Wi-Fi connectivity, Alexa compatibility, and smart navigation.